 Often students – able, passionate law students – are the difference between justice and injustice, having a home and homelessness, the status quo and ruin.
-We exist to help these students assist those who have fallen on hard times, providing training that we hope will enable the students to advise and represent to the best of their abilities.
+We exist to help these students assist those who have fallen on hard times, providing training that we hope will enable them to advise and represent to the best of their abilities.

 It’s an honour to stand with these students, and a privilege to be so strongly supported by the compassion and generosity of the legal profession.
 We thank each of you.”